deepinsight/insightface/model_zoo/README.md

 | -------------- | --------------- | ------------------- | ------------ | ---------- |
 | **antelopev2** | SCRFD-10GF      | ResNet100@Glint360K | 2d106 & 3d68 | Gender&Age |

+Almost all ONNX models in our model_zoo can be called by python library.

 ##  1. Face Recognition models.

 ``MFN``: MobileFaceNet